TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Core/Resource/GeneratePublicUrlForResourceEvent.rst

 This event is fired before TYPO3 FAL's native URL generation for a Resource is instantiated.

-This allows for listeners to create custom links to certain files (e.g. restrictions) for creating authorized deeplinks.
+This allows for listeners to create custom links to certain files (for example restrictions) for creating authorized deeplinks.

 API